 To apply, you must first create an account/profile on My AmeriCorps.
 Complete all sections, including two references (educational or professional, in a supervisory type relationship, such as teacher/professor, work or volunteer supervisor, clergy, counselor, or coach).
 Then apply to the specific position or positions that you are interested in.
 Then follow the links above to apply to the specific Summer Reads position(s) in which you are interested.

 We recommend that you also take a look at these additional tips on filling out the application.
-We are no longer accepting applications for Summer Reads 2014.
-Check back again next February for information about applying to Summer Reads 2015.
+We are not currently accepting applications for 2015.
+Check back again in February for information about applying to Summer Reads 2015.

 Please contact Meghan Paul-Cook, Summer Reads Coordinator, firstname.lastname@example.org, 651-251-9069.

 Are you a school or organization looking for info about how to host VISTA members?
 Check here!